ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/sample_code/csharp/csharp_multi_port_protocol_1_0.md

 - Description

-  This example writes goal position of Dynamixels connected with two ports, and reads their present position until Dynamixels stop moving.
+  This example writes goal position of DYNAMIXEL connected with two ports, and reads their present position until DYNAMIXEL stop moving.

 - Available Dynamixel